Coronavirus (COVID-19) Update: Daily Roundup | 12.05.20 | finanzen.at

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerDow beendet den Handel leichter -- ATX schließt tiefrot -- DAX zum Handelsende im Minus -- Asiens Börsen letztlich mehrheitlich mit Gewinnen
+Börse aktuell - Live TickerWall Street rutscht schlussendlich in die Verlustzone -- ATX schließt im Minus -- DAX dreht zum Handelsende noch ins Minus -- Asiens Börsen letztlich tiefer

-Die US-Börsen präsentierten sich zum Wochenstart uneinig.
-Der heimische Markt gab seine Gewinne am Montag schon früh wieder ab und fiel auf rotes Terrain.
-Auch in Deutschland konnte sich der DAX nicht über der Nulllinie halten.
-In Asien ging es zum Wochenstart mehrheitlich aufwärts.
+An der Wall Street war die Börsenstimmung getrübt.
+Am heimischen Markt herrschte am Dienstag Zurückhaltung.
+In Deutschland übernahm schlussendlich Unsicherheit die Oberhand.
+In Asien ging die Tendenz am Dienstag abwärts.